Stereotypes of African Americans

 Stereotypes of African Americans are beliefs about the culture of people with partial or total ancestry from any black racial groups of Africa whose ancestors resided in the United States since before 1865.
 These stereotypes are largely connected to the racism and the discrimination faced by African Americans.
-These beliefs date back to the slavery of black people during the colonial era and they have evolved within American society over time.
+These beliefs married with the spread of Judeo-Christian religious imperialism date back to the slavery of black people before and during the colonial era and they have evolved within American society over time as justification for slavery and the mistreatment of African Americans.

 The first significant display of stereotypes of African Americans was in the form of minstrel shows.
 Minstrel shows boomed at the beginning of the nineteenth century; these shows were theatrical plays that used white actors who performed in blackface and wore torn attire to portray African-Americans in order to lampoon and disparage black communities.
 Throughout history, more stereotypes became popular to dehumanize African American communities further.
 Some nineteenth century stereotypes, such as the sambo, are now considered to be derogatory and racist.
 The "Mandingo" and "Jezebel" stereotypes portray African-Americans as hypersexual, contributing to their sexualization.
 The Mammy archetype depicts a motherly black woman who is dedicated to her role working for a white family, a stereotype which dates back to the origin of Southern plantations.
 Society has also depicted African-Americans as having an unusual appetite for fried chicken, watermelon, and grape drinks.